paulesta55/PPO-PyTorch/README.md

 # PPO-PyTorch
-Minimal PyTorch implementation of Proximal Policy Optimization with clipped objective for OpenAI gym environments.
+Minimal PyTorch implementation of Proximal Policy Optimization with clipped objective for MineRLNavigateDense-v0 environment.

 ## Usage